-I dug into the archives to pull out this popular and still often-cited research study from 2007.
+I dug into the archives to pull out this popular and still often-cited research study.
 It may be a little dated by fisheries science standards, but readers take heart: Many of the gamefish examined occur throughout the world, and scientists can predict the movements of the moon and earth for at least another 50 million years!

 Competitive anglers will use any tool or information available to catch more fish — or, in the case of offshore fishing tournaments, to catch more fish than the next boat catches.

 Environmental signals can and do alter the behavior of wildlife, including fish.
 Perhaps the most consistent environmental signal is the lunar calendar (new moon to new moon, 29.5 days).
 But, most fisheries work has revealed that catch rates and lunar phase are often species-specific.

 Furthermore, most of the research has focused on commercial fisheries.
 Compared to marine recreational fisheries, large quantities of high-quality landings records offer scientists easy access to data on a much larger scale.